SBUtltmedia/tll-ansible-playbook/README.md

 ## How to setup new computer
 1. Prepare the host file:
     Delete the existing scripts/hosts file.
-    Update scripts/machines.json and inventory.ini to add the new machine's information.
+Run python3 scripts/generate.py to generate new hosts file Update scripts/machines.json and inventory.ini to add the new machine's information.
     Run scripts/sshkey.command to gather SSH fingerprints for all machines.

 2. Push a script to remote machines:
-    Run python3 pushScript.py <tltmedia's password> to send checkForXcodeCLI.command to the /Users/Shared directory on each machine.
+    Run python3 scripts/pushScript.py <tltmedia's password> to send checkForXcodeCLI.command to the /Users/Shared directory on each machine.

 3. Install a tool on remote machines:
     On each remote machine, manually execute checkForXcodeCLI.command to install the xcode-select tool, which is required for Ansible.